Govt should set clear guidelines on eligibility for JPA scholarship, calls SUPP man - Borneo Post Online

 Meradong assemblyman Datuk Ding Kuong Hiing, who is also the bureau chairman, made this call, stating that with such guidelines, the students would have peace of mind and be focused on fulfilling the set criteria.

-He pointed this out during a press conference conducted via Zoom yesterday, to appeal for two local Sijil Pelajaran Malaysia (SPM) 2020 high-achievers who did not obtain JPA scholarships to pursue higher education.
+He pointed this out during a press conference conducted via Zoom on Saturday, to appeal for two local Sijil Pelajaran Malaysia (SPM) 2020 high-achievers who did not obtain JPA scholarships to pursue higher education.

 “The main purpose of this press conference is to appeal on behalf of these two brilliant students, who unfortunately could not get their JPA scholarship.